 A full inventory count is a tradition at most businesses, but that doesn't mean it has to be hard.
 Thrive has tools to suit every business and make sure your counts are entered accurately!

 First, we strongly recommend you check out our blog post with best practices for inventory counts:

 Next, here are our four tools to assist in performing an inventory count.
 Keep in mind, you might be using a combination of these tools depending on what works best for you and your team.

 Perform a Stocktake (or multiple ones):

-Conducting the count: Products can be added to the stocktake manually or scanned in (for Standard Users and above).
+Conducting the count: Products can be added to the Stocktake manually or scanned in (for Professional users and above).

 Scan products with your mobile device:

 Conducting the count: Simply sign into the app and make sure you are in "Reconciliation mode."
 In this mode, counts entered will overwrite quantities of the product once you hit "Save."

 Entering the count: Once you hit "Save" in the Scan app, the quantity of the product will be updated immediately.

 Reporting: Products that are reconciled will show up in the "Added" and "Removed" columns of the Inventory Change Report.

 The Spreadsheet Bulk Upload (watch a quick video here 🎥) is great for making bulk updates/edits/reconciliations on your products.

 NOTE: This feature is only available with Standard Plans and above.
 Click here for more information on our current plans.

 Conducting the count: Generate the Edit or Reconcile Inventory Quantities OR Edit Variants.
 From there, you can either print off a hard copy to update, or you can make updates directly to the spreadsheet.

 Reconciliation Worksheets are great for manual physical inventory counts.
 This option provides you with a printable worksheet to perform your counts on.
 When the count is complete, you can enter the changes via a Stocktake or via Spreadsheet Bulk Upload.